-Family and Consumer Sciences (FCS) is part of Texas A&M AgriLife Extension Service, The Texas A&M University System.
+Family and Community Health (FCH) is part of Texas A&M AgriLife Extension Service, The Texas A&M University System.
 The Brazos County Extension Service offers practical information for families: raising children, housing and environment, eating well, managing money, and staying healthy.

-If you have questions and would like to speak to the FCS agent please call Flora Williams at 979-823-0129 or email
+If you have questions and would like to speak to the FCH agent please call Flora Williams at 979-823-0129 or email

 Better Living for Texans